mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/group-tours/joy-of-the-caucasus/itinerary.zh.md

 an exquisite view of the city and region.

-After lunch at a local restaurant, you will visit the Georgian State Museum, known for its collection of gold and silver artifacts and jewelry from the pre\-Christian period from various regions of the country.
+After lunch at a local restaurant, you will visit the Georgian State Museum, known for its collection of gold and silver artifacts and jewelry from the pre-Christian period from various regions of the country.
 If time permits, take a stroll along Rustaveli Avenue, where notorious architectural and historical buildings such as the Palace of Youth, Parliament of Georgia, Kashveti Church, Rustaveli Theater,